A-Breeze/premierconverter/README.md

     - Possible formats:
         - (Compiled) notebook (works well on GitHub)
         - Markdown
+- Development process:
+    - Use `pylint` to check the code quality.
+    - Use `pytest-cov` to check the coverage (although it will be very low).
+    - Consider relaxing the dependency version requirements to minimum, rather than strict, versions.
+    - Investigate using `tox` to run tests on with various dependency versions.
-- Set up CI/CD pipeline on Azure DevOps (free with GitHub subscription), e.g.:
+    - Complete setting up CI/CD pipeline on Azure DevOps by:
-    - Alternatively *Azure Test Plans* and *Pipelines*, e.g.: <https://docs.microsoft.com/en-us/azure/devops/pipelines/artifacts/pypi>
-    - *Azure Artifacts* for a (private) Python package registry, e.g.: <https://docs.microsoft.com/en-us/azure/devops/artifacts/quickstarts/python-packages?view=azure-devops>
+        - *Azure Artifacts* for a (private) Python package registry

 <p align="right"><a href="#top">Back to top</a></p>